jn89b/unmanned_systems_ros2_pkg/unmanned_systems_ros2_pkg/docs/fixing_pro_nav.md

 # Fixing Pro Nav
-- Replace your ProNav.py with the new ProNav.py
+- Replace your ProNav.py with the new ProNav.py this is in unmanned_systems_ros_2_pkg
 - Replace the TurtleBotNode.py with the new TurtleBotNode.py
 - Replace the pn.py with the new pn.py

 # How was it fixed
-- The biggest thing is the current velocity of the pursuer was in body frame not in world frame
-- Also I found out a good dt to use is a tenth of the odometry, not sure why but it just works.
--
+- We have to control the frequency of the pn node so I have it running a specific rate